ammy-git/cka_setup/Cluster Setup/README.md

 ```

 ## Install Calio (Run only on master)
-Use the following command to install Flannel:
+Use the following command to install calio:
 ```
 kubectl apply -f https://docs.projectcalico.org/manifests/calico.yaml
 ```